preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Network Isolation for CFEE on VPC
 {: #network-isolation}

 Implementing network isolation for a {{site.data.keyword.cfee_full_notm}} instance will remove all access from the public Internet.
-This will apply to both the IBM Kubernetes Service cluster (e.g. running `kubectl` commands) and to Cloud Foundry (both CF APIs and hosted applications).
+This will apply to both the IBM Kubernetes Service cluster (e.g., running `kubectl` commands) and to Cloud Foundry (both CF APIs and hosted applications).
 Do _not_ perform these steps unless you have **both** control over DNS to allow you to take over resolution for your cluster ingress domain **and** network connectivity to the private network(s) within your VPC.
 Proceeding without these prerequisites in place can render your CFEE inaccessible.
 {: note}

 To fully isolate a {{site.data.keyword.cfee_full_notm}} from Internet traffic, users must make several changes after provisioning the instance.
 These steps are: